-This is the second of a two-semester intensive course in clinically oriented human anatomy from a regional approach.
-Microscopic and gross human anatomy are studied utilizing lectures, classroom demonstrations, human cadaver dissections, dissection videos, computer anatomic modeling software, radiographs, magnetic resonance imaging, tomography, radionucleotide bone scans, and hands-on functional demonstrations.
+This is the second of a two-term intensive course in clinically oriented human anatomy from a regional approach.
+Microscopic and gross human anatomy are explored utilizing lectures, classroom demonstrations, human cadaver dissections, dissection videos, computer anatomic modeling software, radiographic, magnetic resonance, computerized tomographic and radionucleotide images, and hands-on functional demonstrations.
 Biomechanics are studied from a functional and clinical approach.
 Emphasis is on the pelvis, hip, knee, ankle, and foot.
+Concurrent with PT 722